 - Not getting a Waiver of Citation notarized or

-- Trying to save time and having the waiver signed before the date the actual filing Original Petition for Divorce is filed
+- Trying to save time and have the Waiver signed before the actual filing Original Petition for Divorce is filed.

 Waivers of Citation are Evidence in Court

 Waivers of Citation serve an importation function in your divorce.
-They show the court you’re your spouse has received legal notice of the divorce proceedings.
-Waivers of citation are normally used when spouses:
+They show the court you're your spouse has received legal notice of the divorce proceedings.
+Waivers of citation are typically used when spouses:

 - Agree on getting a divorce